Vivotek CamCloud Setup Guide v1

 Auto Setup

 Note: Before starting, make sure that you’ve port-forwarded your camera.
-If you’re unsure start the port-forwarding process, take a look at our guide
+If you’re unsure how to start the port-forwarding process, take a look at our guide

 Vivotek CamCloud Setup Guide